Computer Cluster Policy

 Clusters meeting the above criteria should be purchased using the appropriate computer cluster object code (06-14, 06-15, 06-16, or 06-17).

-Note: All purchases using the cluster object codes will require a comment in the PAS purchase requisition as detailed in #5 of the cluster criteria.
+Note: All purchases using the cluster object codes will require a comment in the comment section of the PAS purchase requisition or eProcurement order as detailed in #5 of the cluster criteria.
 Object codes 06-16 and 06-17 will also require an additional comment for the Machinery & Equipment (M&E) Exemption.

 Note: Capitalized equipment (06-XX object code purchase) is not subject to indirect cost (F&A - Facilities and Administrative Costs).